CubeFS Best Security Practices

 Permission Levels

 - Permissions are divided into admin privileges and regular user privileges.
-Admin privileges include management privileges of regular users and operational privileges at the volume level, which are displayed in the system through the "owner" field.
+Admin privileges include management privileges of regular users and operational privileges at the volume level, which are displayed in the system through the

-- Regular user privileges are based on admin authorization and have fixed access paths (such as the root directory) and operational permissions (read, write).
+field. - Regular user privileges are based on admin authorization and have fixed access paths (such as the root directory) and operational permissions (read, write).
 Users can only operate on files or directories within their own mounted directory and its subdirectories.

 - From the perspective of volumes, users are classified into two types: read-only users and read-write users.
 Read-only users can only read files or directories and cannot modify them.
 Additionally, it is possible to restrict users to access only specific subdirectories.
 After mounting, CubeFS supports permission checks based on Linux user, group, and other permission restrictions.
-For example, given the following file permissions: -rwxr-xr-x 2 service service f1, only the "service" user can modify the file, while other non-root users can only read it.
+For example, given the following file permissions:

 User managment:https://cubefs.io/docs/master/tools/cfs-cli/user.html